Is It Legal for Employers to Stop Contributing to PF After a Year? Seeking Clarity

 shiva_HRM

-The usual practice in the industry is that PF contributions of the Employee and Employer will stack up in the CTC only.
+The usual practice in the industry is that PF contributions from both the employee and employer will be included in the CTC only.

-It is optional for the employer to deposit the PF over Rs.
+It is optional for the employer to deposit the PF over a Rs.
 6500 basic salary, even if the employee is willing to continue with the PF deduction.
-I wanted to confirm, is it okay for the employer to stop contributing its share if he has been sharing since the last 1 year, and now he realizes that he doesn't want to continue with his share.
+I wanted to confirm, is it okay for the employer to stop contributing its share if they have been contributing for the last year and now realize they don't want to continue with their share.
 Please let me know if this can be done, and if this is legal.

 Thanks & Regards!